techidaily/site-facebook/source/_posts/breaking-down-barriers-learn-these-30-social-acronyms-fast.md

 ## 8\.
 RT

  On X (formerly Twitter), RT stands for retweet, which means to repost a tweet.
 Retweets help posts get more visibility and engagement.
-If you see someone's retweets so often they start annoying you, you can[turn off their retweets without unfollowing them](https://www.makeuseof.com/tag/turn-off-retweets-twitter-without-unfollowing/) .
+If you see someone's retweets so often they start annoying you, you can [turn off their retweets without unfollowing them](https://www.makeuseof.com/tag/turn-off-retweets-twitter-without-unfollowing/) .

  While the terms "tweet" and "retweet" have technically been retired with X's rebranding in 2023, you'll still find people using the terms.